 If you already have a Commercial License, its a simple add on.
 Usually less than 20 hours of flying for the initial CFI rating.

-There are Two levels of Flight Instructor.
+There are three levels of Flight Instructor.

 Certified Flight Instructor (CFI)